SaikrishnaSonnakula/styleguide_source/README.md

 <a name="contents-styleguide"></a>
 ## What's in Styleguide
 There is a lot that Styleguide comes with and does a lot so that you don't have to.
-Babel and Bourbon are installed via Styleguide so your local projects need not include boostrap and bourbon.
+Babel and Bourbon are installed via Styleguide so your local projects need not include Babel and bourbon.

 ### Node / NPM